 I find the philosophy in Joe versus the Volcano really useful.
 ‘Don’t make your life decisions out of fear’ would seem to be the message that coalesces from John Patrick Shanley’s eccentric fable.
 Stop denying Death and go out and live as if you aren’t going to be around forever.
 Of course, the difficulty with following Joe’s path is that most people aren’t making decisions just for themselves — other legitimate responsibilities play a part, and most everything we choose to do affects others as well.

 The Warner Archive Collection Blu-ray of Joe Versus the Volcano is a sterling encode of this marvelous movie, reproducing the wonderful pre-CGI matte art and expressionistic sets . . .
 Mr. Waturi’s office looks like an ancient, grimy men’s room, with yellow and green tile and those sickly fluorescent lights.
 John Patrick Shanley is a simplifier, not a complicator, in the Hitchcock sense of the issue.
-If one storybook-like shot achieve what he wants, great.
+If one storybook-like shot achieves what he wants, great.
 If he wants Waponi Wu to look like a ridiculous TV sitcom, I’m all for it.
-Everything about the show is a glorious picture book puzzle.
+Everything about the show is a glorious picture-book puzzle.

 The WAC repeats the extras from the old DVD from fifteen years ago.
 The Eric Burdon “Sixteen Tons” music video isn’t much, and the short promo featurette is even worse, with the cast lamely asking questions about what the movie means.
 Shanley isn’t the defensive type that explains himself to the public, but I’d sure like to read more about the genesis of Joe.